Neutron moderator: Moderation

 where $m_\text{n}$ is the neutron mass, $\langle v^2 \rangle$ is the average squared neutron speed, and $k_\text{B}$ is the Boltzmann constant.
 The characteristic neutron temperature of several-MeV neutrons is several tens of billions kelvin.

 Moderation is the process of the reduction of the initial high speed (high kinetic energy) of the free neutron.
 Since energy is conserved, this reduction of the neutron speed takes place by transfer of energy to a material called a moderator.

 The probability of scattering of a neutron from a nucleus is given by the scattering cross section.
-The first couple of collisions with the moderator may be of sufficiently high energy to excite the nucleus of the moderator.
+The first few collisions with the moderator may be of sufficiently high energy to excite the nucleus of the moderator.
 Such a collision is inelastic, since some of the kinetic energy is transformed to potential energy by exciting some of the internal degrees of freedom of the nucleus to form an excited state.
 As the energy of the neutron is lowered, the collisions become predominantly elastic, i.e., the total kinetic energy and momentum of the system (that of the neutron and the nucleus) is conserved.

 Given the mathematics of elastic collisions, as neutrons are very light compared to most nuclei, the most efficient way of removing kinetic energy from the neutron is by choosing a moderating nucleus that has near identical mass.

-A collision of a neutron, which has mass of 1, with a 1H nucleus (a proton) could result in the neutron losing virtually all of its energy in a single head-on collision.
+A collision of a neutron which has mass of 1 with a 1H nucleus (a proton) could result in the neutron losing virtually all of its energy in a single head-on collision.
 More generally, it is necessary to take into account both glancing and head-on collisions.
 The mean logarithmic reduction of neutron energy per collision, $\xi$, depends only on the atomic mass, $A$, of the nucleus and is given by: